sourcegraph/about/content/blogposts/2024/navigating-unstructured-data-with-mongodb-and-cody.md

 }
 ```

-This single document encapsulates a wealth of information about the movie Inception, demonstrating the power and flexibility of MongoDB's document model.
-In a traditional RDBMS, this information would very likely be spread across multiple tables, such as movies, awards, actors, and so on.
+This single document encapsulates a wealth of information about the movie *Inception*, demonstrating the power and flexibility of MongoDB's document model.
+In a traditional RDBMS, this information would very likely be spread across multiple tables, such as movies, awards, cast, and so on.
 Combining all of these tables to get the above view would require a complex query consisting of multiple JOINs that could get computationally expensive.
 With MongoDB's query engine, you can access all of this data effortlessly.

 ### The power of MongoDB queries